TCE-Innovation/Subcontractor-Automation/docs/techSpecs/JavaScript/correctionjs.md

 **Description:** This async function prepares the datatable `Editable Items` with the drop down data necessary to complete this form.
 This data must be loaded for everything else to work, so it is built as a fetch/then method due to network latency.

-Everytime the datatable is *edited* (A user has begun to edit a cell), it will update the first and second columns.
+Every time the datatable is *edited* (A user has begun to edit a cell), it will update the first and second columns.

-Everytime the datatable has *changed* (A value has offically been selected by the user), this function will update the last column.
+Every time the datatable has *changed* (A value has officially been selected by the user), this function will update the last column.

 The two-step change/edit is used to ensure that the selection is valid.
 If the selection is invalid, the third row will not show up.
-Third row fill is checked using `dataTableFunctions.checkColumn3FIlled()`
+Third row fill is checked using `dataTableFunctions.checkColumn3Filled()`

 **Parameters:** null

 **Returns:**
 - @returns {void} This function does not return any value.

 # dataTableFunctions

-## checkColumn3FIlled
+## checkColumn3Filled

 **Description:** Loops through the data table [editableItems] and verifies that column 3 is filled.